Krystian19/cactus-app-client-service/README.md

 # Only if you are in linux
 chmod +x setup.sh

-# Only if you are in windows
+# Only if you are in windows (bulk replaces line endings from CRLF to LF)
 sed -i -e 's/\r$//' setup.sh
 ```